PyWavelets/pywt/doc/paper/paper.md

 wavelet-based regularization in iterative inverse problems such as computed tomography image reconstruction.
-A number of common 1D demo signals used in the literature and in the manuscript by Stephan Mallat [@mallat_book] are provided for use in teaching and for purposes of reproducable research.
+A number of common 1D demo signals used in the literature and in the manuscript by Stephan Mallat [@mallat_book] are provided for use in teaching and for purposes of reproducible research.
 The source code for ``PyWavelets`` has been archived to Zenodo with the linked DOI:
 [@pywavelets_zenodo].